sebastian-zieba/PACMAN/docs/source/quickstart.rst

 Enter 13021 for Proposal ID and click on search.
 All files associated with the program will be then shown in the following table.
 One of the columns is called Proposal ID.
-You can see that all of them say 13021 because that's what we wanted. click on any of the numbers saying ``13021``.
+You can see that all of them say 13021 because that's what we wanted.
+Click on any of the numbers saying ``13021``.
 You should get to `program site <https://archive.stsci.edu/proposal_search.php?mission=hst&id=13021>`_.
 It lists interesting information to the program like papers associated with the program and also (further down on the website) all files taken in this program.